Skip to main content

 Insects

 Corn earworm, European corn borer, corn rootworm, and Japanese beetles are the most common insect pests of sweet corn in the Midwest.
-Some sweet corn varieties have the Bt (Bacillus thuringiensis) protein to help protect against corn earworm and European corn borer.
+Some sweet corn varieties have the (Bacillus thuringiensis) protein to help protect against corn earworm and European corn borer.
 For varieties without the trait, Bt is also available as an insecticide spray for high insect pressure.
 Corn rootworm beetles and Japanese beetles can cause issues with pollination as they often feed on the corn silks.
 Other problematic insects of sweet corn include fall and common armyworm, corn flea beetle, black cutworm, and corn leaf aphid.
 It is always best to scout the crop periodically to check for the presence of insects and insect damage.
 Control is not necessarily warranted unless damage or insect numbers have reached a threshold.
 Threshold information for sweet corn insects can be found in Purdue Extension's Sweet Corn Pest Identification and Management guide.

 Diseases

 The diseases we see most often in sweet corn are Gray Leaf Spot (GLS) and Northern Corn Leaf Blight (NCLB).
 These two diseases overwinter on crop residue, which is why we often see it every year.
 Crop rotation, tillage, and resistant varieties are the best management practices for these diseases.
 Common smut is often seen when plant tissue is wounded by hail, wind, or mechanical damage.
 Conditions that negatively affect pollination can also lead to the presence of smut.
 Anthracnose leaf blight and stalk rot, as well as crazy top and common rust, are often seen in wet years as these diseases favor a moist environment.
-Southern rust can also be an issue in sweet corn; however, it is only an issue when the pathogen is blown in from the south and we have a hot, humid environment.
+Southern rust can also be an issue in sweet corn; however, it is only an issue when the pathogen is blown in from the south, and we have a hot, humid environment.
 Most of these diseases can be controlled through the use of resistant hybrids (if available), burial of crop residue, crop rotation, or application of fungicide.
 The Sweet Corn Pest Identification and Management guide is again a useful resource in identifying diseases and figuring out how to best manage them.

 Additional Pests